-Carte d'identité (Student card): The official identity card at Université Laval.
-It gives access to the library, laboratories, sports facilities, etc.
+Carte d'identité (Student card): the official identity card at Université Laval.
+It allows you to borrow material from the Library, gives you access to the PEPS, and is used as ID for exams and at the Registrar's Office.

-Certificat (Certificate): A short one-year program at the undergraduate level, with 24 to 36 credits.
+Certificat (Certificate): a short one-year program at the undergraduate level, with 24 to 36 credits.

-Code permanent (Permanent code): A number issued by Ministère de l'Éducation du Loisir et du Sport to every student in Québec.
+Code permanent (Permanent code): a number issued by Ministère de l'Éducation et de l'Enseignement supérieur to every student in Québec.
 Not to be confused with the identification number (NI).

-Confirmation d'inscription (Confirmation of registration): The official document issued by the Registrar's Office at the beginning of the session, confirming your type of studies and academic program.
+Confirmation d'inscription (Confirmation of registration): the official document issued by the Registrar's Office at the beginning of the semester, confirming your type of studies and academic program.

-Conditions de poursuite des études (Conditions for pursuing studies): The requirements that must be fulfilled to be permitted to register in your program in a future session.
+Conditions de poursuite des études (Conditions for pursuing studies): the requirements that must be fulfilled to avoid facing any kind of probation, conditional approval to pursue studies, or even disqualification from your program.

-Cours compensateurs (Prerequisite courses):

-The courses that need to be taken to satisfy the admission requirements of a program.
+Cours compensateurs (Prerequisite courses): the courses that need to be taken to satisfy the admission requirements of a program.

-Crédit (Credit): A credit (cr) is a numerical value, and one credit represents 45 or 60 hours of work (depending on your level of study) in the form of individual study or attendance in a classroom, laboratory, workshop, or internship.
+Crédit (Credit): a credit (cr) is a unit used to assign a numerical value to the workload required for students to meet the objectives of a given course.
+One university course usually corresponds to three credits and one credit represents approximately 45 hours of work.
+Hours of work could take the form of individual study, presence in a class, lab, workshop, or an internship.

-Diplôme d'études supérieur spécialisé (DESS) (Advanced graduate diploma): A short graduate program lasting one year, with 30 credits.
+Diplôme d'études supérieur spécialisé (DESS) (Advanced graduate diploma): a short graduate program lasting one year, with generally 30 credits

-Direction de programme (Program Administration Office): An administrative entity offering students guidance through their educational program.
-The Program Administration Office is composed of a director, academic advisors, and administrative staff
+Direction de programme (Program Administration Office): an administrative entity offering students guidance through their educational program.
+The Program Administration Office is composed of a program director and administrative staff dedicated to managing study programs.

-Doctorat (Doctorate): A three-year graduate program (90 credits) leading to the degree of Doctor of Philosophy (PhD), or a doctoral degree in a field of education
+Doctorat (Doctorate): a postgraduate program of 90 credits spread out over 8 semesters, leading to the degree of Doctor of Philosophy (PhD) or a doctoral degree in another field of study.

-Étudiant régulier (Regular student): A student admitted and registered in a regular degree program at Université Laval or in a short program leading to a certificate or diploma.
+Étudiant régulier (Regular student): a student admitted and registered in a regular degree program at Université Laval (program leading to a degree, diploma, certificate, or certificate of studies).

-Étudiant visiteur (Visiting student): A student admitted and registered as part of a bilateral or multilateral agreement between the student's university and Université Laval for one or two sessions.
+Étudiant visiteur (Visiting student): a student admitted and registered as part of a bilateral or multilateral agreement between the student's university and Université Laval for one or two semesters while remaining registered at their home institution.
 At the end of the stay, the student does not receive a diploma from Université Laval.

-Faculté (Faculty): An education or research unit to which is attached the Program's Administration Office.
+Faculté (Faculty): an education or research unit to which is attached the Program's Administration Office.

-Grade (Degree): The degree is a title conferred by the university at the end of a complete program of university studies (bachelor's, master's, or doctorate).
+Grade (Degree): the degree is a title conferred by the university at the end of a complete program of university studies (bachelor's, master's, or doctorate).

-IDUL (Identifiant Unique Laval): A unique identifier with a maximum of eight characters, it is generally composed of five letters followed by zero to three digits.
+IDUL (Identifiant Unique Laval): a unique identifier with a maximum of eight characters, it is generally composed of five letters followed by zero to three digits.
 It gives access to a number of IT services at Université Laval.

-Inscription (Registration): A process that is repeated every session that enables students to choose the courses necessary for continuing their academic program.
+Inscription (Registration): a process that is repeated every semester that enables students to choose the courses necessary for continuing their academic program.

-Introduction, lettre d' (Letter of introduction): A letter confirming that your study permit will be issued at a Canadian border crossing.
+Introduction, lettre d' (Letter of introduction): a letter confirming that your study permit will be issued at a Canadian border crossing.